Restaurant licenses and permits: The 11 you need to open your food business

 Almost all businesses in the United States, including restaurants, need a business license to operate legally.
 And very often, a business license and insurance go together.

-Typically you get a restaurant license from the city or county where you plan to open your eatery.
+Typically, you get a new restaurant license from the city or county where you plan to open your food establishment.
 If you sell alcohol, you’ll need a federal license, too.

 Consider the expense of a business license part of the cost of opening a restaurant.
-It varies by location, but generally it starts at around $50, but can be as much as a few hundred.
+It varies by location, but generally, license costs start at around $50 but can be as much as a few hundred.

 Depending on the state, your license may be good for as long as you own the restaurant.
 Or you may need to renew it periodically.
 The rules may be different for restaurants that sell alcohol versus those that don’t.